unifiedjs/unified-engine/readme.md

     `packageField` is given)
     — Whether to search for configuration files
 *   [`rcPath`][rc-path] (`string`, optional)
-    — File-path to a configuration file to load
+    — Filepath to a configuration file to load
 *   [`settings`][settings] (`Object`, optional)
     — Configuration for the parser and compiler of the processor
 *   [`ignoreName`][ignore-name] (`string`, optional)